Pop-art illustration of Blake Lively and Justin Baldoni

 Bryan Freedman (Liner Freedman Taitelman & Cooley); Mitchell Schuster & Kevin Fritz (Meister Seelig & Schuster); Shapiro Arato Bach LLP

-On April 2, 2026, Judge Lewis Liman dismissed 10 of 13 claims, including all sexual harassment charges.
-The judge found Lively was an independent contractor not covered by federal employment law, and that filming occurred in New Jersey, outside California's jurisdiction.
-Three claims survive for trial: breach of contract, retaliation, and aiding/abetting retaliation against Wayfarer Studios and the PR defendants.
-Baldoni personally is no longer a defendant on these surviving claims.
-Settlement talks on April 7 failed.
-Trial is set for May 18, 2026.
+On April 2, 2026, Judge Lewis Liman dismissed 10 of Lively's 13 claims, including every sexual harassment count.
+The court found Lively was an independent contractor outside federal employment law and that New Jersey filming fell outside California jurisdiction.
+Three claims survived against Wayfarer/IEWU/TAG PR — not against Baldoni personally.
+He was already out of the case on the surviving counts.
+April 7 settlement talks failed.
+Trial was set for May 18.